Alphabetical Listing of the Buteyko Exercises Covered (text)

 The Maximum Pause (MP)

-Similar to the EP but extended.
-Hold as long as you can, distracting yourself by standing up, walking around, hopping on one leg or whatever...
+Similar to the EP but holding as long as possible, distracting yourself by standing up, walking around, hopping on one leg or whatever...
 The number of seconds is the MP measurement.

 Purpose is to increase your tolerance for carbon dioxide and tone and strengthen the muscles of the diaphragm, generally part of a program to improve athletic performance.